-Emergency dentistry provides immediate care for patients who are suffering from a dental injury or are experiencing severe oral pain.
-The primary mission of an emergency dental treatment is to get patients back to a state of pain-free, optimal oral health as soon as possible.
-By offering openings in their schedules for same-day, after-hours, or weekend appointments, dentists can provide the emergency treatment you need so you can get back to smiling with comfort and ease.
+Emergency Dentistry is where patients receive immediate care after experiencing a dental injury or are experiencing severe tooth pain.
+The main goal of emergency dental treatment is to reduce pain as soon as possible and optimize your oral health in the process.
+By offering openings in their schedules for emergency situations that require same-day, after-hours, or weekend appointments; Your dentist can provide the necessary emergency treatment you require so you can be back to smiling with ease.

 A tooth infection can spread to other parts of your body and cause further dental issues if left untreated.

-While an unexpected dental injury can cause extreme stress and pain, it’s important to stay calm.
-Know that almost every dental issue can be addressed, treated, and resolved by a dentist.
-There’s no need to panic, we are here to help.
+We know that an unexpected dental injury can be painful and cause panic, but it’s important to remain calm.
+We want you to know that nearly every dental issue can be addressed, treated, and resolved by your dentist.
+We are here to help, so don’t panic.

-If your dental injury or accident causes bleeding to occur, use a strip of sterile gauze and add pressure to the afflicted area.
-This should slow the blood flow within an hour.
+If you’re bleeding due to your dental injury or accident, then please use a strip of clean gauze to apply pressure to the injured area.
+This should help slow down the bleeding within an hour.

-Don’t hesitate to give us a call as soon as you’ve gained control of your dental emergency.
-Our team can help assess the severity of your dental injury, and get you in our office as soon as possible for treatment.
+Don’t hesitate to call us once you’ve gained control of your situation, our team can help assess the severity of your injury and get you into our office as soon as possible for treatment.

-With same-day appointments, a dentist will address your dental injury the day you call to receive emergency treatment.
-Avoiding an appointment to treat your dental emergency can put you at risk for more serious complications down the road.
-For example, if a broken tooth remains untreated, it could become infected and require a root canal procedure.
-By delaying treatment, you are forced to experience pain that you don’t need to live with.
-We offer same-day emergency dental care to ensure that you get the treatment you deserve when you need it most.
+With same-day appointments, this means a dentist will address your dental injury the same day you call to receive emergency dental treatment.
+Ignoring a dental emergency can put you at risk for more serious complications in the future.
+With a broken tooth, it could become infected and require a root canal.
+Delaying treatment only forces you to experience pain that you don’t need to live with, since we offer same-day dental care to ensure you get the treatment you deserve when you need it most.

 Kids and adults lose over five million teeth every year!

-Losing a piece of dental work exposes vulnerable parts of your tooth to bacteria, which can trigger an infection, further decay or damage, and cause other complications to arise.
-This is a serious issue that requires a same-day appointment, so don’t hesitate to contact us right away.
-We will do everything we can to restore your smile with a new filling, crown, or other restorative dental work.
+Losing pieces of your dental work exposes your tooth to bacteria.
+This can cause infection, further decay/damage, and other complications.
+This is an issue that requires a same-day appointment, so please contact us right away as this is a serious issue.
+We will do everything we can to restore your smile with new restorative dental work.

-If a dental injury has caused your tooth to loosen, call our team immediately for a same-day appointment.
-Without proper care, the nerves supporting your tooth could die, causing the tooth to fall out entirely.
-Don’t hesitate to reach out, we are here to help!
+If your dental injury has caused your tooth to loosen, call our team immediately so we can squeeze you in for a same-day appointment.
+Without proper care, the nerves that support your tooth could die and can cause your tooth to fall out.
+We are here to help you, so don’t hesitate to contact us!

-After you’ve scheduled your appointment, it’s important to try to keep the tooth as stable as possible.
-Avoid touching the loose tooth with your tongue or fingers.
-Once you arrive at our office for your emergency treatment, your dentist will attach the loose tooth to the adjacent teeth by applying a stabilizing splint.
-This will allow the healing process to begin so the tooth can re-attach to your gums.
+Once your appointment is scheduled, keeping your tooth stable is what’s important.
+Try to avoid touching your loose tooth with your tongue or fingers.
+Once you make it to our office for your emergency treatment, your dentist will attach your loose tooth to adjacent teeth by applying a stabilizing tooth splint.
+This will allow your tooth to re-attach to your gums over time and heal.

 By placing a knocked out tooth in cold milk, you can preserve the root while you head to your emergency appointment.